Memento (film): Development

-In July 1996, brothers Christopher and Jonathan Nolan took a cross-country road trip from Chicago to Los Angeles, as Christopher was relocating his home to the West Coast.
+In July 1996, brothers Christopher and Jonathan Nolan took a cross-country road trip from Chicago to Los Angeles, as Christopher was relocating to the West Coast.
 During the drive, Jonathan pitched the story for the film to his brother, who responded enthusiastically to the idea.
 After they arrived in Los Angeles, Jonathan left for Washington, D.C., to finish college at Georgetown University.
 The mysterious killer character known only as "John G." was actually an homage to Jonathan's Georgetown University screenwriting professor at the time, John Glavin.
 Christopher repeatedly asked Jonathan to send him a first draft, and after a few months, Jonathan complied.
 Two months later, Christopher came up with the idea to tell the film backwards, and began to work on the screenplay.
 Jonathan wrote the short story simultaneously, and the brothers continued to correspond, sending each other subsequent revisions of their respective works.
 Christopher initially wrote the script as a linear story, and then would "go back and reorder it the way it is on screen to check the logic of it."
 Nolan was also influenced by the short story "Funes the Memorious" by Jorge Luis Borges.
-"I think Memento is a strange cousin to 'Funes the Memorious'—about a man who remembers everything, who can’t forget anything.
-It’s a bit of an inversion of that."
+"I think Memento is a strange cousin to 'Funes the Memorious'—about a man who remembers everything, who can't forget anything.
+It's a bit of an inversion of that."

-Jonathan's short story, titled "Memento Mori," is radically different from Christopher's film, although it maintains the same essential elements.
+Jonathan's short story, titled "Memento Mori", is radically different from Christopher's film, although it maintains the same essential elements.
 In Jonathan's version, Leonard is instead named Earl and is a patient at a mental institution.
 As in the film, his wife was killed by an anonymous man, and during the attack on his wife, Earl lost his ability to create new long-term memories.
 Like Leonard, Earl leaves notes to himself and has tattoos with information about the killer.
 However, in the short story, Earl convinces himself through his own written notes to escape the mental institution and murder his wife's killer.
 Unlike the film, there is no ambiguity that Earl finds and kills the anonymous man.

 In July 1997, Christopher Nolan's girlfriend (later wife) Emma Thomas showed his screenplay to Aaron Ryder, an executive for Newmarket Films.
-Ryder said the script was, "perhaps the most innovative script I had ever seen", and soon after, it was optioned by Newmarket and given a budget of $9 million.
+Ryder said the script was, "perhaps the most innovative script I had ever seen", and soon after, it was optioned by Newmarket and given a budget of $4.5 million.
 Pre-production lasted seven weeks, during which the main shooting location changed from Montreal, Quebec to Los Angeles, California, to create a more realistic and noirish atmosphere for the film.